shade40/celx/README.md

 ### See also

+- [Hypermedia Systems](https://hypermedia.systems): The primary inspiration for the library.
+A great book, available as hard-copy, ebook or even for free.
 - [Celadon](https://github.com/shade40/celadon): The core of the framework, providing the widget & styling systems and the application runtime
 - [Zenith](https://github.com/shade40/zenith): The inline-markup language used by the framework, which can